 The consent statement must be available to the journal if demanded.

-The authors are encouraged to submit the ethical committee reference letter alongside with the paper submission.
+The authors are encouraged to submit the ethical committee reference letter alongside the paper submission.

 In the case of research on human subjects, informed consent and other ethical considerations should be mentioned in the "methods" section of the manuscript.
 The author should include a statement that informed consent was obtained for any experimentation with human subjects.
-As we follow the ICMJE, please consider their guideline for more information.
+Since this journal follows the guidelines of ICMJE, please consider their guideline for more information.
 In cases where a study involves the use of live animals or human subjects, the author should also include a statement that all experiments were performed in compliance with the relevant laws and institutional guidelines, and also state the institutional committee(s) that has approved the experiments.
 Moreover, the templates can be seen from WHO.

 The authors can use the below form to obtain consent for publication from the participant

 I …………………………….………………………………..…………....
 [Name] give my consent for information about myself/my child or ward/my relative (circle as appropriate) to be published in

 [Manuscript number and corresponding author along with journal’s name].

 I understand that the information will be published without my/my child or ward’s/my relative’s (circle as appropriate) name attached, but that full anonymity cannot be guaranteed.

 I understand that the text and any pictures or videos published in the article will be freely available on the internet and may be seen by the general public.
 The pictures, videos and text may also appear on other websites or in print, may be translated into other languages or used for commercial purposes.